How to survive shared living

 Respect personal space

-Remember that regardless of how much you get along with your flatmates, everyone needs their own personal space, so respect this.
+Regardless of how much you get along with your flatmates, everyone needs their own personal space.
+Respect this.

 If your flatmate's door is closed, knock.
 If they spend a lot of time in their room, they probably value having their own space, so try not to bother them too much.

-Just try to read the situation as much as possible and don’t impose on anyone who doesn’t seem like they want to be imposed upon.
+Just try to read the situation as much as possible and be mindful of your housemates' preferences.

-Maybe your parents were never that bothered about the fact you burp at the dinner table and like to walk about the house in your pants, but remember you're not living at home anymore!
+Maybe your parents were never that bothered about the fact you burp at the dinner table, but remember you're not living at home anymore!